 The actor received widespread critical acclaim for his starring role in The

+Station Agent and should translate well into Mongo.
 First the books, though.
 Make the effort.
 They’re worth it.
 Chesbro’s

 writing is as solid as anyone in the business with rich plots, terse dialogue